 What would start as local forums would evolve to promote appreciated contributors to elevated groups where they can connect with similar parties from other regions and eventually globally

-Which can exist through history as a decentralized record of everything that was discussed.
-Your posts remain once you have been promoted to another group — while anonymizing the user that said it — while the group you pass into’s entire history exists there for you to explore, interact with and challenge.
+Which can exist through history as a decentralised record of everything that was discussed.
+You posts remain once you have been promoted to another group — while annonymising the user that said it — while the group you pass into’s entire history exists there for you to explore, interact with and challenge.

 Each message offers a direct link to a previous poster who you can begin a conversation with even if they have left the Group you are now in — but crucially they wouldn’t know who you are unless you chose to revel it.